 6. Cost effectiveness.
 It is often a waste of money and effort to remain on a development program that is not appropriate for oneŐs body chemistry.
 In fact, the wrong supplements, for example, can set one back instead of moving one forward on a healing path.

 7. Reassurance, guidance and feedback for practitioners.
-Retests provide a lot of reassurance for practitioners and clients.
+Retests provide a lot of reassurance for both Helpers and clients.
 If no change occurs at all on a retest, for example, perhaps the person is not following the diet, supplements and lifestyle correctly.
 Perhaps there is so much psychological or other stress that it is negating the benefits of the program and must be addressed.

 HOW MANY RETESTS DOES A PERSON NEED?